Henrique-Miranda/Izettle_Calc/README.md

 # Izettle_Calc

-A simple calc of tax to izettle system.
+A simple calc of tax to Izettle system.

 This software is made using Python3.5 and PySide.